mattkopecki/Personal-Site/content/post/in progress/__ Perspectives __.md

 - ABAC is great for authorization.
 But it is terrible for management, accountability, analytics, identity governance and other high-level methods of information security.

+- When that trust turns out to be misplaced, there is no recourse.
+If your bitcoin exchange gets hacked, you lose all of your money.
+If your bitcoin wallet gets hacked, you lose all of your money.
+If you forget your login credentials, you lose all of your money.
+If there's a bug in the code of your smart contract, you lose all of your money.
+If someone successfully hacks the blockchain security, you lose all of your money.
+In many ways, trusting technology is harder than trusting people.
+Would you rather trust a human legal system or the details of some computer code you don't have the expertise to audit?

+  == Same as the reason RBAC vs. ABAC

 **Big Data**

 - In general, a Data Lake is a good name.
 What do lakes do in real life?
 The just kind of sit there.
 Sometimes like 0.01% of it froths a little bit.
 If you don't have a data-driven challenge that needs to be solved beforehand, adding your data to a big lake won’t really move the needle.